jonluca/CA-DMV-Plate-Finder/README.md

 # CA DMV Plate Finder

 A script that finds available custom license plates through the California DMV's online system.
+This is the codebase corrsponding to this blog post on [finding available California license plates](https://blog.jonlu.ca/posts/ca-plate-checker).

 ## Prerequisites